This privacy statement was last updated: 31 October 2014

 Due to the nature of the internet we cannot guarantee the security of any information while it is being transmitted to us via the internet.

 Staff who have access to personal information gathered from the websites are made aware of data protection responsibilities.
-Names of the NCA staff members who have access to this information are available on request.
+Names of the Commission staff members who have access to this information are available on request.